 The robust body and large size of a Western Cicada Killer can alarm anyone recognizing it as a wasp, but its focus is on the mid-air raids that will feed its young.

 Western Cicada Killers are one of four type of Cicada Killers.
 These large wasps are efficient hunters of the loud, plentiful, and nutritious cicadas that buzz through summertime.
 They attack flying cicadas, a noisy battle that can sometimes be heard by the humans below.
-Once captured, the cicadas are placed near a fertilized egg where it will serve as food for the emerging larva.
+Once captured, the cicada is placed near a fertilized egg where it will serve as food for the emerging wasp larva.
 Females dig their nests in the ground, creating a labyrinth of tunnels, each one ending with an egg and its meal.
 The earth mounds at the entrance and may be mistaken for a mole or chipmunk hole.
 Look for these nests near areas laden with cicadas.

 Scientific Name: Sphecius grandis

 Size (Adult; Length): 30mm to 50mm (1.17in to 1.95in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.